skeletoro/codingschoolfinalproject/README.md

  - Rentals

 <h4>FUNCTIONALITY</H4>
 Postman is used to send HTTP requests to the database to perform the functions described above.
+Some examples:

 <h6>CREATE A NEW EMPLOYEE RECORD</h6>